TimoKats/cly/readme.md

 &nbsp;

-You can pass parameters to your aliases when invoking them.
+Finally, you can pass parameters to your aliases when invoking them.
 For this, we use bash syntax.
 Adding `$@` adds all parameters to an alias. `$0...n` inserts an alias based on the index.
 The example above has some examples for this.